 The goal of the University of North Carolina at Chapel Hill Neuromuscular Fellowship program is to train the fellow in the skills, knowledge, and attitude necessary to take care of patients with neuromuscular disorders.
 This is achieved as the fellow interacts with patients under the guidance and supervision of faculty members who give value, context, and meaning to those interactions.

-Graded and progressive responsibilities are earned as the fellow gains experience and demonstrate growth in their ability to care for patients with neuromuscular disorders.
+Graded and progressive responsibilities are earned as the fellow gains experience and demonstrates growth in their ability to care for patients with neuromuscular disorders.
 The objectives of the program will be achieved as the six ACGME core competencies in the areas of patient care, medical knowledge, practice-based learning and improvement, interpersonal and communication skills, professionalism, and systems-based practice are attained.

-The University of North Carolina at Chapel Hill Neuromuscular Fellowship Program offers a unique setting for the fellow to become an expert in neuromuscular medicine.
-This is made feasible because of 1) a large patient population within UNC Healthcare serving the Research Triangle area, the State of North Carolina and the states surrounding North Carolina and 2) a faculty with expertise in all aspects of neuromuscular medicine.
+The Neuromuscular Fellowship program offers a unique setting for the fellow to become an expert in neuromuscular medicine.
+This is made feasible because of 1) a large patient population within UNC Health Care serving the Research Triangle area, the State of North Carolina and the states surrounding North Carolina and 2) faculty expertise in all aspects of neuromuscular medicine.

 - Myasthenia Clinic with Dr. James Howard every other Monday morning.

 - ALS clinic every other Friday.

 - Peripheral Neuropathy Clinic every other Friday morning.

 During their rotation, the neuromuscular fellow will be assigned pre-triaged patients with increasing complexity as they earn more experience.
 The fellow will be responsible for: